-Certification is awarded when a practice is deemed by ACE to have met all Program requirements for Certification, site assessment, and measures reporting.
-The award indicates that by achieving Certification, a practice has participated in the Certification process, has met, or exceeded a performance threshold on measures that compared the quality of its care against national standards, and participated in a site survey and peer review by a select team of oncology professionals.
+Certification is awarded when a practice is deemed by ACE to have met all ASCO Certified requirements for Certification.
+The award indicates that by achieving Certification, a practice has participated in the Certification process, has met, or exceeded a performance threshold and participated in a site survey and peer review by a select team of oncology professionals.
+Following initial certification award, the practice will have an ongoing certification site survey every three years.